API authentication and authorization

 This REST API is secured with JSON Web Token (JWT) authentication RFC7519.
 It is assumed that the clients of this API are capable of issuing valid JWT tokens.

-JWT tokens may be obtained by requesting them from an Identity Provider (such as Keycloak) or created manually.
-In both cases, the public key to be used for the signature verification has to be provisioned in the IdCloud.
+JWT tokens can be obtained by requesting them from an Identity Provider (such as Keycloak) or created manually.
+In both cases, the public key to be used for the signature verification has to be provisioned in Risk Management.

-In the case where no Identity Provider is available, then the following section describes how to generate a key pair that can be used to issue and verify JWT tokens.
+If no Identity Provider is available, then the following section describes how to generate a key pair that you can use to issue and verify JWT tokens.

 Only the JWTs signed with algorithms "ES256" or "PS256" are supported.
 See JSON Web Algorithms (JWA) RFC7518.

-The JWT security is limited to asymmetric cryptography algorithms in order to avoid storing shared secrets in the back-end server.
-As a result, the back-end only stores the public keys used to verify the signature of the tokens.
+The JWT security is limited to asymmetric cryptography algorithms, to avoid storing shared secrets in the back-end server.
+As a result, the back end only stores the public keys used to verify the signature of the tokens.

 |---|---|---|